-Requirements: EDFN 2003, Foundations in Education.
-EDFN 2053, Child and Adolescent Development.
-EDFN 4103, Education and Public Policy Field Experience.
-PSCI 2013, American National Government or PSCI 2033, Arkansas Government and Politics.
-PSCI 4033, Public Policy or PSCI 4043, Public Administration.
-3 3 Continued concentration areas: Choose one of the following concentration areas and complete six hours in that area.
-(If one of thes is a student's major field of study, the student must select a different concentration area for the ME Education and Public Policy.)
-Business Administration ACCT 2013, Principles of Accounting I ECON 2013, Principles of Macroeconomics or ECON 2023, Principles of Microeconomics 3 3 Mass Communications or Speech Communication1 COMM/SPCM 1003, Fundamentals of Public Speaking or SPCM 3003, Advanced Public Speaking COMM 1033, Introduction to Mass Communications SPCM 2053, Speaking for Special Occasions COMM/SPCM 2043, Small Group Communications SPCM 4313, Intercultural Communication COMM 3073, Public Relations Principles and Problems Education SCED 4953, Contemporary Problems in American Education LST 3013, Program Design and Management 2 ECED 4893, Special Studies in Education 3 Political Science PSCI 1013, Introduction to Politics 3 3 3 Sociology SOCI 2023, Introduction to Social Services (required)
+Requirements: Sem.
+I EDFN 2003, Foundations in Education EDFN 2053, Child and Adolescent Development EDFN 2053, Child and Adolescent Development EDFN 4103, Education and Public Policy Field Experience PSCI 2013, American National Government or PSCI 2033, Arkansas Government and Politics PSCI 4033, Public Policy or PSCI 4043, Public Administration 3 3 3 3 Continued concentration areas: Choose one of the following concentration areas and complete six hours in that area.
+(If one of these ar is a student's major field of study, the student must select a different concentration area for the Mino Education and Public Policy.) reas r in Business Administration ACCT 2013, Principles of Accounting I ECON 2013, Principles of Macroeconomics or ECON 2023, Principles of Microeconomics 3 3 Mass Communications or Speech Communication1 COMM/SPCM 1003, Fundamentals of Public Speaking or SPCM 3003, Advanced Public Speaking COMM 1033, Introduction to Mass Communications.
+SPCM 2053, Speaking for Special Occasions COMM/SPCM 2043, Small Group Communications.
+SPCM 4313, Intercultural Communication COMM 3073, Public Relations Principles and Problems 3 3 3 3 Education SCED 4953, Contemporary Problems in American Education LST 3013, Program Design and Management 2 ECED 4893, Special Studies in Education 3 Political Science PSCI 1013, Introduction to Politics PSCI 2003, State and Local Government and Politics PSCI 2023, Philosophy and Methods of Political Science PSCI 3033, Constitutional Law PSCI 4013, American Political Thought 3 3 3 Sociology SOCI 2023, Introduction to Social Services (required) SOCI 1023, Stratification SOCI 3013, Social Psychology SOCI 3023, Crime and Deviance SOCI 3043, Sociology of Community SOCI 4063, Race, Ethnicity, and Gender 3 3 3 3

-$^{^{\}rm I}$ One of the two chosen courses in this concentration area must be upper level. $^{\rm 2}$ Prerequisites may be waived or permission granted by the department chair.
+$^{^1}$ One of the two chosen courses in this concentration area must be upper level.
+2 Prerequisites may be waived or permission granted by the department chair.